It’s the end of another year, so let’s be real for a minute ok?

 First, I’ve written many times about the love and support from my wife Jill, pictured below.
 Without her faith and encouragement, I would be working 90 hours per week at some big firm in Boston and never seeing my family.
 Her constant and unbending belief in me, when I didn’t even believe in myself, is why I started the firm and why we are still in business today.
 Jill’s ever-present “you got this” is a big reason why I kept going, and why we are thriving.

-Four years ago I found a marketing group, called Great Legal Marketing, that I am still very active in today.
+Four years ago I found a marketing group, called Great Legal Marketing, which I am still very active in today.
 They helped me realize that there was a better way to run the firm and I could do that and still have a great life with my family.
 They taught me how to grow and, to quote my friend and mentor Ben Glass, they taught me how to “Live Life Big”.
 My friend and Coach, Charley Mann, helped show me that I could do it better, that I deserved to do it better, and that I could really help the world by being a good lawyer.
 To do that, I had to grow.

 Part of that growth meant letting go.
 For years I did everything alone.
 Top to bottom, I did everything in the firm by myself.
 Phones, letters, court, documents, you name it.
 I eventually added an assistant and we marched on, the two of us, for years.
 But to have the life I wanted, I needed more staff.
 I had to let go of some of the work I was doing myself.
 I wanted to be CEO, run the company, and let others help me.
 That’s when fate stepped in.
 Well, I don't call it fate.
 I call it "magic" but if fate is easier to swallow, so be it.
 Enter Nicole Rego and Ashley Maiuri.
 I found two employees, and at the beginning, that’s what they were – employees who came in every day worked hard, and cared about the work we were doing.